-When news began spreading that Stephen King’s IT was finally getting a theatrical adaption, I was equal parts excited and concerned.
+When word began spreading that Stephen King’s IT was finally getting a theatrical adaption, I was equal parts excited and concerned.
 The original miniseries from 1990 was tame and bound by time constraints, but it remains a nostalgic and sinister cult classic for horror fans.
-So when news on this new project started leaking, I found myself called to revisit both the miniseries event and the novel itself.
+So when news on the project started leaking, I found myself called to revisit both the miniseries event and the novel itself.

 As I said, the news of the coming adaptation, coupled with the fact that I’m an adult now whose social media presence revolves around horror experienced from the queer angle, easily set me on a path to finally reading King’s behemoth of a novel in full.
-And despite it, in all honesty, being a chore to get through (It took me from August until the following January to finish), I was glad I returned to the novel and am now able to relate to those remembered parts of it as an out gay man.
+And despite it honestly being a chore to get through (It took me from August until the following January to finish), I was glad I returned to the novel and am now able to relate to those remembered parts of it as an out and proud gay man.

 QUEER FEAR IN DERRY